-spent six months in Japan exploring the theory behind how very violent events in the universe can make some of the heaviest elements we see in space.
-My work involved interacting with physicists and astronomers all over Japan.
-In particular, I was interested in what happens in stars, supernovae, and other astronomical sites when the temperature gets very hot or when there are very strong magnetic fields.
-Much of what we did was able to add to the existing field of knowledge surrounding some of the most puzzling questions in the cosmos today.
+Michael spent six months in Japan exploring the theory behind how very violent events in the universe can make some of the heaviest elements seen in space.
+His work involved interacting with physicists and astronomers all over Japan.
+His interests focus on what happens in stars, supernovae, and other astronomical sites when the temperature gets very hot or when there are very strong magnetic fields.
+Much of what Michael's team did added to the existing field of knowledge surrounding some of the most puzzling questions in the cosmos today.

-Besides the scientific work that I did, I was able to integrate into my local community in Japan by giving presentations and public lectures.
-I spent time talking to grade school students, adults, and people from all walks of life about my study.
-This was a great way to get people excited about science while learning about my host country.
-I was also able to interact with other Fulbrighters in Japan and learn about their work.
-At home, I used my new connections and awareness to create a humanitarian organization the assists foreign students in the US as they struggle with financial, housing security, and food security issues during the COVID19 crisis.
+Besides his scientific work, Michael also integrated into the local community in Japan by giving presentations and public lectures.
+He spent time talking to grade school students, adults, and people from all walks of life about his study.
+This was a great way to get people excited about science while learning about his host country.
+Michael connected with other Fulbrighters in Japan and learned about their work.
+Since coming home, Michael has used his new connections and awareness to create a humanitarian organization the assists foreign students in the US as they struggle with financial, housing security, and food security issues during the COVID19 crisis.

 Ask Me About: